oracle/fmw-kubernetes/docs-source/content/oig/create-or-update-image/_index.md

 title = "Create or update an image" weight = 10 pre = "<b>10. </b>"
-description=  "Create or update an Oracle Identity Governance (OIG) container image used for deploying OIG domains.
-An OIG container image can be created using the WebLogic Image Tool or using the Dockerfile approach."
+description=  "Create or update an Oracle Identity Governance (OIG) container image used for deploying OIG domains"
 +++

-As described in [Prepare Your Environment]({{< relref "/oig/prepare-your-environment" >}}) you can obtain or build OIG container images in the following ways:
+As described in [Prepare Your Environment]({{< relref "/oig/prepare-your-environment" >}}) you can create your own OIG container image.

-1. Download the latest prebuilt OIG container image from [My Oracle Support](https://support.oracle.com) by referring to the document ID 2723908.1.
-This image is prebuilt by Oracle and includes Oracle Identity Governance 12.2.1.4.0 and the latest PSU.

-1. Build your own OIG image using the WebLogic Image Tool or by using the dockerfile, scripts and base images from Oracle Container Registry (OCR).
-You can also build your own image by using only the dockerfile and scripts.
-[Building the OIG Image](https://github.com/oracle/docker-images/tree/master/OracleIdentityGovernance/#building-the-oig-image).

 If you have access to the My Oracle Support (MOS), and there is a need to build a new image with an interim or one off patch, it is recommended to use the WebLogic Image Tool to build an Oracle Identity Governance image for production deployments.

 ### Create or update an Oracle Identity Governance image using the WebLogic Image Tool